seungkilee-cs/Newsum/README.md

 - [x] start / end switch for mongoDB and backend
 - [x] start / end switch for frontend

-- [ ] Need to check on the staging vs test article fetching
+- [x] Need to check on the staging vs test article fetching
 - [ ] Consolidate scripts and clean up package.json scripts

+- [ ] Add User by User Setting
+- [ ] Drag and Drop save of the orders

 #### Feedback
 - [x] Bullet Points list (-)